pstroe/chartering-new-realms-2024/chapter8.md

 print(renaissance[0])
 PIL.Image.open(str(renaissance[0]))
 ```
-Here we are spliting the dataset for training and testing.
-For training we will use eighty percent of the dataset and twenty precent for validation.
-Also we will use resulution for images 180 by 180 pixels.
-This code should output that are ound 3104 files belonging to 4 classes.
+Here we are splitting the dataset for training and testing.
+For training we will use eighty percent of the dataset and twenty percent for validation.
+Also we will use resolution for images 180 by 180 pixels.
+This code should output that are found 3104 files belonging to 4 classes.
 Using 2484 files for training.
 ```
 img_height,img_width=180,180